nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 A non-blank character sequence consisting of only alphanumeric character and all brackets excluding triangle brackets (`<` and `>`).
 The character limit is **30** characters.

+#### `<name>`

+A non-blank character sequence consisting of only alphanumeric character.
+There is no character limit and does not limit the amount of spaces between the words.

 #### `<blood-type>`

 The list of blood types are: